-At the early stage of our business development, our Group mainly focused on producing TV series as executive producer and licensing the broadcasting rights of such TV series to TV stations.
-Throughout the years of our operation, we have developed various business including licensing of broadcasting rights of purchased TV series, investment in TV series as non-executive producer and acting as the distribution agent of TV series.
-Moreover, as at the Latest Practicable Date we have acted as non-executive producer for one web series which has been licensed by us to a company operating a major online video platform in the PRC.
+At the early stage of our business development, our Group mainly focuses on producing TV series as executive producer and licensing the broadcasting rights of such TV series to TV stations.
+Throughout the years of our operation, we have developed additional business including licensing of broadcasting rights of purchased TV series, investment in TV series as non-executive producer and acting as the distribution agent of TV series.
+Moreover, as at the Latest Practicable Date we have acted as non-executive producer for one web series which is currently available for broadcast on the online video platforms.
 We believe that, by taking up different roles through different business engagements, our Group is able to have better and comprehensive understanding about the drama series market and, in particular, its market trends such as the latest preferences of the public audience.
 Our in-depth knowledge about the market gained from our different business segments allows us to respond quickly to the changing demands of our customers and produce popular TV series.
 Moreover, we can further develop our business by combining and leveraging on our operations in different business segments.
 For instance, while we are engaged in the business of investment in TV series as non-executive producer, we may also act as the distribution agent for the executive producer of that TV series.
 Further, we can also benefit from working with different market players or professionals including our suppliers through our engagements in various business segments so as to enhance the efficiency of our operations and allows us to have better control over our production costs and quality.